-The University receives a block grant to support open access publishing of UKRI funded research; the University also receives money from the Wellcome Trust and Charities Open Access Fund (COAF) to support open access publishing arising from Wellcome Trust and the affiliated charities funded research grants.
+The University receives a block grant to support open access publishing of UKRI funded research; the University also receives money from the Wellcome Trust and a small grant from The British Heart Foundation (BHF) to support open access publishing arising from their funded research grants.

 Together these block grants constitute the University of Aberdeen Open Access Fund.

-Please check that your article is eligible for funding from the block grant.
-You can do this by emailing firstname.lastname@example.org with the following details (an APC form is no longer required):
+Please check that your article is eligible for funding from the block grant and that funds are available before you submit to a journal that requires an APC to publish.
+You can do this by emailing email@example.com with the following details (an APC form is no longer required):

 - Your name, school and email address